SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Face_detection.md

 ### Define A FaceDetection Class
 Next, we will define a class that includes the declaration of data member and member functions that will be used for face detection using the Intel® Distribution of OpenVINO™ toolkit.
-- Replace #TODO: Define class for Face Detection
-- Paste the following lines of code
+- Replace **#TODO: Define class for Face Detection** with the following lines of code

 ```
 struct FaceDetectionClass  {